minusleaf/funds-handler/README.md

 Use the settings on the left to add fund elements and toggle between different connectors in this dynamic force graph.

-I tried to get FundGraph.tsx to work as a TypeScript file, but the types were very annoying to deal with so I stuck with vanilla JS in the end.
+I tried to get FundGraph.tsx to work as a TypeScript file, but the types were a bit difficult to deal with so I stuck with vanilla JS in the end.

 ## Available Scripts